Annalein214/picogui/README.md

 - show slow data as numbers e.g. temperature, HV, rate, Light Sensor
 - FFT support buggy but worked at some time
 - hourly plots which show data over time (i.e. rate, mean amplitude, temperature, HV etc)

+# Prerequisits

+The software runs on Linux, Mac, Windows (some versions might not be supported, because the programm was only sometimes used at the one or other OS).

+- python 2 or 3 (2 deprecated)
+- PyQT4 or 5 (4 deprecated)
+- pyseriel (for further hardware)

+Picoscope 3xxx (MSO) or 6xxx, change to others should be straight forward.
+Further possible hardware, see below.

+# usage

+Create a folder named "data" in the top folder.
+In Terminal start the program with

+$ pythonX PicoGui.py

+Make sure you check the output in the terminal for errors as well as the general log of the device and the measurement log (in the measurement folder).
+Manual log messages are marked with "LMSG" in the logs.
+For every measurement a new folder is created, however they are not automatically deleted, if the measurement is not stored.

+This software is made for rate measurements.
+Therefore I recommend to measure the rate accuracy first.
+Set the captures in a way that each block of triggers takes at least 1 sec, i.e. Number_of_Captures >= Real_Rate_in_Hz.
+Then use a signal generator and record the rate in relation to the set rate at the generator.
+My experience is an increase to 5% under-estimation of rate which is then very stable up to at least 100kHz.

 # Further hardware